markvoelker/blog_test/content/posts/2015-09-25-defcore-misconceptions-1.md

 * [Foundational](http://git.openstack.org/cgit/openstack/defcore/tree/doc/source/process/CoreCriteria.rst#n84): **trailing**.
 Other capabilities are unlikely to be dependent on a very new thing.
-In fact there are numerous examples of the opposite: for instance, until around the Juno timeframe neutronclient (on which any Neutron capabilties that require authentication would depend) supported only the Keystone v2 API.
+In fact there are numerous examples of the opposite: for instance, until around the Juno timeframe neutronclient (on which any Neutron capabilities that require authentication would depend) supported only the Keystone v2 API.
 The Keystone v3 API was introduced as far back as Grizzly.
 * [Atomic](http://git.openstack.org/cgit/openstack/defcore/tree/doc/source/process/CoreCriteria.rst#n87): **neither**.
 * [Proximity](http://git.openstack.org/cgit/openstack/defcore/tree/doc/source/process/CoreCriteria.rst#n90): **neither**.
 * [Discoverable](http://git.openstack.org/cgit/openstack/defcore/tree/doc/source/process/CoreCriteria.rst#n70): **neither**.
 * [Documented](http://git.openstack.org/cgit/openstack/defcore/tree/doc/source/process/CoreCriteria.rst#n73): **neither** (or maybe in some instances trailing).
-In most cases major new capabilties get documented when released (the community has generally gotten a lot better about this over the years IMHO).
+In most cases major new capabilities get documented when released (the community has generally gotten a lot better about this over the years IMHO).
 There are still some cases where a capability isn't well documented up front though, and does get documented at some later